Paleontology in Illinois: Mesozoic

 Most of the Mesozoic era is also missing from the local rock record.
 This is because during that time sediments were generally being eroded away from Illinois rather than deposited.
 Nevertheless, a few Cretaceous deposits are known in the state.
 During the Cretaceous Illinois was home to foraminiferans.
 Contemporary local plants also left behind leaves that would later fossilize.
+No dinosaur remains have ever been found in Illinois.
+Although they probably lived in the area.

 Cenozoic

 Likewise, there are few rocks dating back to the ensuing Tertiary period of the Cenozoic era.
 Some wildlife from that time period were preserved in the far southern region of the state, but otherwise little is known about Tertiary Illinois.

 The fossil record does not become productive again until the Pleistocene.
 The area where modern Peoria is situated was home to the Mississippi river two million years ago.
-At the same time, the area where the modern University of Illinois at Champaign-Urbana stands was home to the Mahomet River.
+At the same time, the area where the modern University of Illinois Urbana-Champaign stands was home to the Mahomet River.
 At that time the Mississippi River flowed through Bureau and Henry counties.
 The Mahomet River joined it near Havana.

 Illinois experienced its main periods of glaciation over the past 1.8 million years.
 These glaciers filled in the Mahomet River valley.
 The melting glaciers transported large amounts of sediment that filled in the original course of the Mississippi River, which took on its modern course.
 Other glacial melt water went on to form large lakes.

 The advance and retreat of Illinois' glaciers coincided with cooling and warming spells of climate.
 During the warm spells Illinois was home to animals like jaguars, peccaries, and armadillos.
 During cold spells Illinois was home to animals like mammoths, mastodons, stag mooses, and giant beavers.
 Snowshoe hares also used to make their home in Illinois.
 The Illinoian (stage) glaciation occurred some 300,000 to 130,000 years ago.
 The last time glaciers covered Illinois was during the Wisconsin glaciation 25,000 years ago.